UN Security Council Debates Escalating Guyana-Venezuela Row - UrduPoint

 But Venezuela claims the Essequibo River to the region's east forms a natural border recognized as far back as 1777.

-In Sunday's plebiscite, voters were asked whether citizenship should be granted to the English-speaking people of a new "Guyana Esequiba State" and "consequently incorporating said state on the map of Venezuelan territory."
+In Sunday's referendum, Venezuelans were asked whether citizenship should be granted to the English-speaking people of a new "Guyana Esequiba State" and "consequently incorporating said state on the map of Venezuelan territory."

 Officials in Caracas said 95 percent of voters supported the measures.